RCdeWit/infra/README.md

 3. From the `terraform` directory, run `terraform init -backend-config=backend.tfvars`

-### Provision Digital Ocean resources
+### Provision Hetzner resources

-1. Create a personal access token (PAT) on Digital Ocean (DO)
-2. Install the DO CLI: `brew instal doctl`
-3. Add an SSH key to your DO account and copy the public key to `config/id_rsa.pub`
-4. Retrieve the SSH key ID with `doctl compute ssh-key list`
+1. Create access tokens for Hetzner Cloud and Hetzner DNS
-5. Set the appropriate environment variables in `configs/.env` and source them;
+2. Set the appropriate environment variables in `configs/.env` and source them;
-   take a look at `.config/.env.example` for an example.
+   take a look at `.configs/.env.example` for an example.
-6. From the `terraform` directory, deploy with `terraform apply`
+3. From the `terraform` directory, deploy with `terraform apply`

 ### Configure VPS

-This project uses PyInfra to manage the provisioned resources in an imperative manner. `scripts/deploy_reverse_proxt.py` provides a wrapper script for the different stages in the deployement.
+This project uses PyInfra to manage the provisioned resources in an imperative manner. `scripts/deploy_reverse_proxy.py` provides a wrapper script for the different stages in the deployement.

-1. Create a [Tailscale auth
+1. Create a [Tailscale auth key](https://login.tailscale.com/admin/settings/keys).
-   key](https://login.tailscale.com/admin/settings/keys).
 Apply the following
    settings:
     - Reusable: `True`
     - Ephemeral: `True`